 Framed the subscription as “unlocking more connections” rather than “paywalling existing features”

-- Designed a downgrade path that was more visible than account deletion (reducing churn);
+- Designed a downgrade path that was more visible than account deletion, reducing the chance of permanent churn.

-- Added a feedback form (“Let us know” on the second screen) when users attempted to delete accounts, turning exits into insights
+- Added a feedback form when users attempted to delete their accounts, turning exit attempts into product insights.

 Brand Refresh